robinsmith-source/sdi/docs/chapters/03-working-with-terraform.md

 Configuration Language (`HCL`).
 Let's start with a basic configuration to create a simple server.

 ::: info
 This basic configuration will create a minimal server without security features.
-We'll enhance it in later sections.
+You'll enhance it in later sections.
 :::

 1. Create a new directory for your project.